iam-jorn/Bjorn-cyberviking-otg-fix/README.md

 # Raspberry Pi Zero W – USB OTG Networking & WiFi Switching Guide

 This guide explains how to configure USB networking (`usb0`) on a Raspberry Pi Zero W using NetworkManager, so you can stay connected via SSH or a web UI even when switching WiFi networks.
-Useful for CyberViking or other headless setups.

 ---

 ## 🧰 What this setup does